-Manually configuring device credentials
+Manually configuring device credential

 - Account ID.
 This is your Cirrent account ID, an integer like 1312, which you can find here.
 It lets Cirrent associate the device with a company account.